Wrike

 Honest verdict

 Wrike delivers enterprise-grade project management with AI agents, resource planning, proofing, and deep customization.
 It is the right choice for large organizations with dedicated project managers, complex workflows, and creative review processes.
-The price and learning curve are real, though: expect $25/user/month (Business) to access the features most teams actually need, and budget 1--2 weeks for onboarding.
+The price and learning curve are real, though: expect $25/user/month (Business) to access the features most teams actually need, and budget 1 to 2 weeks for onboarding.

 Basecamp delivers refreshingly simple project coordination with best-in-class async communication.
 It is the right choice for teams that value simplicity, hate tool bloat, and want message boards and check-ins to replace Slack and standups.
 The ceiling is also real: no Gantt charts, no dependencies, no automation, and no AI means teams with complex workflows will outgrow it.